 And for the Article Writing Course the forum is of critical importance.
 So I can jump up and down all day and tell you how very important it is to work with the forum.
 Or I can send you a prospectus and you pre-qualify yourself.

 Now here’s the important thing about pre-qualification

 If you’re a coach, whom do you want on your team?
-A bunch of losers who moan and groan about everything?
+A bunch of people who moan and groan about everything?
 Or those who know what they have to do, and are willing to do what it takes?
 Who do you want: Folks who say, “I didn’t know this was all about the forum.
 I don’t have this kind of time to spend every day.”
 Or do you want someone who knows what to expect because they’ve read the prospectus and are now pre-qualifying themselves?

-But pre-sell isn’t just about this course.
+But pre-sell isn’t just about one course

 Pre-sell is about everything you do before the sale.
 Every article plays its part.
 Every video.
 Every audio.
 Every email exchange.
 If you wrote to me and I didn’t respond, or didn’t respond with great detail, you may not think much of it.
 There are lots of people who don’t respond.

 And pre-sell works for everything including products or services.